vidispine/hull/hull/README.md

 **_IMPORTANT_**:

-While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
+> While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
 The regular Helm workflow involving rendering of YAML templates in the `/templates` folder is completely unaffected by integration of the HULL library chart.
 Sometimes you might have very specific requirements on your configuration or object specification which the HULL library does not meet so you can use the regular Helm worflow for them and the HULL library for your more standard needs - easily in parallel in the same Helm chart.

-## A short example
+## Example

 Take the nginx deployment example from the Kubernetes documentation https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment as a basis: